learn-co-curriculum/swift-base-class/README.md

 ## Objectives

+1. Create a custom base class in Swift.
+2. Declare properties with initial values.
+3. Create an immutable property covered by a designated initializer.
+4. Write a designated initializer that covers multiple properties.
+5. Write a convenience initializer that passes through a designated initializer.

 ## Base Class

-Objective-C developer will be used to writing a custom classes that inherit from `NSObject`.
+Objective-C developers will be used to writing custom classes that inherit from `NSObject`.
 This pattern, while available, is not the norm in a Swift-only application.
-Creating a basic class, such as for a data model, utilizes **no inheritance.** Mind blowing, right?
+Creating a basic custom class, such as for a data model, utilizes **no inheritance.** Mind blowing, right?

-This called "creating a base class."
+This is called "creating a base class."
 Swift base classes don't come with any of the baggage associated with `NSObject` as a default, but they, as a default, also can't be used in certain ways that `NSObject` subclasses can.
-It's a double-edged sword: a true base class can't be equated, compared, sorted, or have its property data printed without having those behaviors explicitly defined, but it also provides us with exacting control of how those behaviors are implemented if we wish to make them available to the user of our class (which will often be ourselves).
+It's a double-edged sword: a true base class can't be equated, compared, sorted, or have its property data printed without having those behaviors explicitly defined, but it also provides us with exacting control of how those behaviors are implemented if we wish to make them available to the user of our class (which will often just be ourselves).

 These abilities are often noted to the Swift compiler by the use of protocols to which the base class must conform in order to be used in those particular ways.
 We're not going to discuss Swift protocols at this time, just understand for now that something as familiar as equating two instances of a custom base class (i.e. the `Equatable` protocol) or customizing how a base class prints itself (i.e. the `CustomDebugStringConvertible` protocol), cannot be performed on a Swift base class as a default until conformance to the appropriate protocol is defined.